wp-plugins/tismy-user-profile-upload/README.txt

 == Screenshots ==

 1. This simply replaces the user profile image where ever the get_avatar() function is used.
+2. Edit My Profile page with the new user profile upload.

 == Changelog ==